911 on a Budget: Which Used Porsche 911 Models Are Worth the Gamble?

 2005–2012: 997.1 and 997.2 (Split Personalities)

-The 997 brought the sexy back.
+The 997 brought back the style.

 Classic round lights.
 Tighter bodywork.
 More power.